 Step 2 Next, click the "Gear" button in the upper right corner of the program's menu bar.
 You need to customize the parameters of the output files in the pop-up settings panel, including output format, output quality, output path, output file name, etc.

 If you want the exported file parameters to be consistent with Apple Music's source file, you don't need to change the default Auto option in the Output Format column.
 After you finish all the settings, close the window and your choices will be applied automatically.

 Step 3 Now open the Apple Music you want to download.
-Mc website in your browser. ove your mouse to the bottom right corner and click on the blue "Add to list" button.
+Move your mouse to the bottom right corner and click on the blue "Add to list" button.
 TunePat will then list the songs it has read in a pop-up window.
 You can select the target items and click "Convert Now" to start the conversion.

 Step 4 If you want to continue selecting songs from other albums/playlists for one-time conversion, then click the "Save to list" button instead.
 This step is to temporarily store the songs you have selected so far in the task list.
 After that, you can go to the task list and click the "Convert" button to convert all the Apple Music you've selected.

 Step 5 Please be patient, TunePat uses advanced decoding technology to help you get Apple Music as fast as possible, which may vary depending on the number of songs you choose and the speed of your network.
 When it's done, you can see the "History" icon in the upper right corner to indicate how many songs have been converted.
 You can also go to this module to browse or play the songs you've already downloaded.